ConvincibleMedia/ConvincibleMedia/source/_services/presentations.md

   link:
   description: We'll set you up with a series of easy-to-use, flexible templates so
     you can make great decks every time.
   size: Medium
 - item_type: block_card_image
+  created_at: 2017-08-31 22:05:40.444000000 Z
+  image:
+  subtitle: ''
+  title: Speaker Coaching
+  link:
+  description: Whether you're a little nervous or rusty, or just need a sounding board
+    to check how you're coming across, we'll apply our extensive experience to make your delivery land right on target.
+  size: Medium
+- item_type: block_card_image
   created_at: 2017-09-03 00:37:30.619000000 Z